 My first day in New York was excellent, I got a feel for the city and really felt at home.
-My first night in my hostel was quite another matter but day two is packed as I enjoy the Staten Island Ferry, explore Lower Manhattan but struggle with the 9/11 Memorial and take a trip over the Brooklyn Bridge.
+My first night in my hostel was quite another matter but day two is packed as I enjoyed the Staten Island Ferry, explored Lower Manhattan but struggled with the 9/11 Memorial and take a trip over the Brooklyn Bridge.

-After a long first day of exploring I was eager to get settled in my hostel and, after earlier issues with my accommodation, I was happy to have the matter resolved and ended up having a fairly early night.
+After a long first day in New York I was eager to get settled into my hostel and, after earlier issues with my accommodation, I was happy to have the matter resolved and ended up having a fairly early night.

-Unfortunatley the dorm room issue wasn’t entirely solved and at around 2am I was delightfully woken by a punch in the face followed by an angry guy claiming I was in his bed.
-In this particular hostel the dorms have assigned bed and this guy had up until that night been in my assigned bunk (don’t worry sheets were changed before I got the bed – I witnessed that).
-The hostel staff did sort out the issue but it wasn’t exactly a good sleep after that.
+Unfortunatley, the dorm room issue wasn’t entirely solved and at around 2am I was delightfully woken by a punch in the face followed by an angry guy claiming I was in his bed.
+In this particular hostel the dorms have assigned bed and this guy had, up until that night, been in my assigned bunk (don’t worry sheets were changed before I got the bed – I witnessed that).
+The hostel staff did sort out the issue again but it wasn’t exactly a good sleep after that.

-I take advantage of the free Staten Island Ferry which. from what I can tell, is only used by tourists most of the time.
+I took advantage of the free Staten Island Ferry which, from what I can tell, is only used by tourists most of the time.
 The views from the ferry are fantastic both of Manhattan and of course the Statue of Liberty.

 As a typical tourist I was just looking for the free boat trip and the views but unlike the rest of the passengers I did not instantly hop back on the boat once it docked on the Staten Island side and instead took a little wander near by.